 How much did it end up costing you to keep your horse each month?
 It would be interesting to see how it differs across the country.

 Also, please feel free to sign up for our free resource page.
 We are continually adding to it and want to bless you with the information.
-Subscribe to our newsletter to receive the information to the password protected page.
+Subscribe to our newsletter to receive the information on the password-protected page.
 We will keep you updated with new additions, so add us to your contacts in your email so you never miss a beat!
 You can find a sign-up form on this page 🙂

 All you have to do is: